Document Type : Original Article

 Authors

-1 Associate Professor, National Research Institute for Science Policy
+1 Associate Professor, Department of Futures Studies of Science and Technology, National Research Institute for Science Policy (NRISP), Tehran, Iran

-3 PhD in Sociology, Research Administrator National Research Institute for Science Policy, Tehran, Iran
+3 Ph.D., Graduate in Sociology, Research Expert, National Research Institute for Science Policy (NRISP), Tehran, Iran

 Abstract

-Purpose: This study designs a paradigm for Iran’s science popularization ecosystem, offering a framework for coherence, policy-making, and operationalization at the national level.
-The ecosystem is a dynamic network of institutions, actors, resources, and interactions aimed at bridging the science-society gap.
+Purpose: This study designs a paradigm for Iran’s science popularization ecosystem, providing a framework for fostering coherence, informing policy-making, and enabling operationalization at the national level.
+The ecosystem is conceptualized as a dynamic network of institutions, actors, resources, and interactions aimed at bridging the gap between science and society.

-Findlings: The proposed paradigm for Iran’s science popularization ecosystem relies on dynamic interactions among internal, external, environmental, and institutional components.
-Its implementation faces challenges such as conceptual ambiguity, institutional fragmentation, limited financial resources, lack of local models, low audience understanding, underutilization of media, and absence of a coordinating body to regulate and synergize actors in the field.
+Findlings: The proposed paradigm for Iran’s science popularization ecosystem is predicated on the dynamic interactions among four key components: internal, external, environmental, and institutional.
+Its implementation faces significant challenges, including conceptual ambiguity, institutional fragmentation, limited financial resources, a lack of indigenous models, low public science literacy, underutilization of media platforms, and the absence of a central coordinating body to regulate and synergize the activities of various stakeholders.

-Conclusion: Without a shared paradigm, science popularization in Iran remains fragmented and ineffective.
-The proposed paradigm provides conceptual and structural coherence, forming a foundation for effective policy-making.
-Its impact is realized only when institutionalized within a common paradigm and through collective participation.
+Conclusion: In the absence of a shared paradigm, science popularization efforts in Iran remain fragmented and ineffective.
+The proposed paradigm offers both conceptual and structural coherence, establishing a necessary foundation for effective policy formulation.
+Its impact, however, can only be realized upon its institutionalization as a common framework and through the collective participation of all relevant actors.

-Value: This study provides a theoretical and operational framework, addressing the conceptual gap in Iran’s science popularization and offering a basis for strategic planning and high-level policy development.
+Value: This study provides a comprehensive theoretical and operational framework.
+It addresses a critical conceptual gap in the domain of science popularization in Iran and offers a substantive basis for future strategic planning and high-level policy development.

 Keywords